The-Marcy-Lab-School/8-2-3-fellows-tracker-refactor-with-database/README.md

       - list item delete button on click -> `DELETE /api/posts/:id`
       - new post form on submit -> `POST /api/fellows/:fellowId/posts/:id`
 7. when deleting a fellow, we need to delete posts first

+## Part 3 - Adapters

+Create an "adapter" file for fetching fellows and posts